-You can begin to test your program, see what your ambassadors respond to best, and grow your portfolio to show that the program is fun and rewarding.
+Once you have your first initial group of ambassadors, you can begin to test your program, see what your ambassadors respond to best, and show that the program is fun and rewarding.
 That first group of ambassadors, no matter how small, are essential to planning a sustainable program.

-After you have a first core group of ambassadors and test the waters a bit, you can refine your recruitment messaging and keep scaling up.
+After you find your first core group of ambassadors and test the waters a bit, you can refine your recruitment messaging and keep scaling up.

 On average, how many pieces of UGC are generated by ambassadors per month?

 It depends on the program size and how active you are with creating new activities for your ambassadors.

 Around 2-4 per ambassador is a great goal.
 Of course, some ambassadors will make more content than others, but weekly or biweekly submissions from ambassadors are a great benchmark.